KevinGutowski/keyColor/README.md

 ## Contribute

-This plugin is in active deleopment.
+This plugin is in active development.
 Please submit please submit bugs 🐛.

 ## Contact